 You are also permitted to bring certain medications you require as long as you inform the security guard of their medical necessity.
 Find more general policies and park rules here.

-4. Emergency Response for Allergic Reactions at Disney World
+4. Know Where to Find Emergency Services at Disney World

 First Aid at Disney World